 Are we serious if we think this will not matter in America?
 It seems almost irresponsible for the press not to have addressed the issue when you stop to consider that Barack Obama’s race and Hillary Clinton’s gender all were issues that the press delved into during their runs for the presidency.
 Is it wrong for it to be discussed and/or addressed as an important issue that voters will consider when they decide whom they will select as president?
 Of course it’s not wrong.
 If you think that when someone draws that curtain, they will not take that into consideration when they make their selection for President of the United States, you are delusional.

 Your age, race, religion and life experience will all be important factors in determining how you make your decision.
-Generationally, sexual orientation will probably be less of issue for millennials and new Generation Z voters, who have grown up in a more gender neutral society.
+Generationally, sexual orientation will probably be less of an issue for millennials and new Generation Z voters, who have grown up in a more gender neutral society.
 But that will not be the case for Gen X, Boomers and older.
 The older we are, the more race, religion, education and social standing will come into play to inform our decisions.

 There are two factors I would like to discuss in determining the decision that older generations will make.
 They are race and religion and how they converge.
 As an African American, it has always been the case that our community has been a mixed bag.
 What do I mean?
 African American’s have for the most part been socially liberal because it has been in our best interests.
-It has always been the civil rights African American that are least upheld and most in jeopardy in our society.
+It has always been the civil rights of African American’s that are least upheld and most in jeopardy in our society.
 Therefore African Americans have always been on the front lines of standing up for civil liberties and equal protections under the law.

 Yet, at the same time the African American community has had a history of being religiously conservative.
 African Americans are noted for their fidelity to whatever religion or faith tradition they are members of.
 To this assertion, the noted historian John Henrik Clarke says, “Black people will out-Catholic the Pope.”
 In the case of gender issues and sexual behavior, African Americans have been very conservative in their views.
 And when it comes to the gay and lesbian community, some might even characterize Blacks as bordering on being homophobic.